rhiza-fr/ollama-think/README.md

 - `thinking` : str - The thinking content from the message.
 - `content` : str - The content from the message.

-#### Inherited fields:
+#### Inherited fields

 - `model`: str Model used to generate response.
 - `created_at`: str - Time when the request was created.
 - `done`: bool - True if response is complete, otherwise False.
 Useful for streaming to detect the final response.
 - `done_reason`: str - Reason for completion.
 Only present when done is True.
 - `total_duration`: int - Total duration in nanoseconds.
 - `load_duration`: int - Load duration in nanoseconds.